freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/euler-method.english.md

 ## Instructions
 <section id='instructions'>
-Implement a routine of Euler's method and then to use it to solve the given example of Newton's cooling law with it for three different step sizes of:
+Implement a routine of Euler's method and then use it to solve the given example of Newton's cooling law for three different step sizes of:
 <ul>
   <li><code>2 s</code></li>
   <li><code>5 s</code> and</li>
   <li><code>10 s</code></li>
 </ul>
-and to compare with the analytical solution.
+and compare with the analytical solution.
 <strong>Initial values:</strong>
 <ul>
   <li>initial temperature <big>$T_0$</big> shall be <code>100 °C</code></li>